Skip to main content

 Term 1

 You will be introduced to advanced algorithms through mathematics and programming, including linear algebra for advanced analysis of data and machine learning optimisation.
 You will create and analyse computational models using approaches such as stochastic and gradient algorithms, dynamic programming algorithms and primal and dual methods.
-This will develop your understanding of how algorithms might be improved to tackle contemporary and emerging problems.
+This will develop your understanding of how algorithms might be improved to tackle current and emerging problems.

 You will learn advanced data structures and representations, including complex multidimensional feature processing and storage.
-You will be asked to demonstrate your advanced knowledge and skills in a range of mathematical and statistical approaches required for carrying out modern data science.
+You will be asked to demonstrate your advanced knowledge and skills in a range of mathematical and statistical approaches required for carrying out modern data science and AI.
 This includes calculus, discrete structures, probability theory and elementary statistics.
+You will also approach advanced topics in statistics including complex correlations, significance, differences in nominal and ordinal data analysis, and linear algebra.

 Term 2

 This unit will cover advanced professional practice principles, ethics, data protection legislation, compliance procedures and impact analysis.
-Through a series of case studies, you'll be introduced to different critical approaches, such as social data science.
+Through a series of case studies, you will be introduced to different critical approaches, such as social data science.
 You will explore in detail how representation and data abstraction at macro scale can impact individuals and marginalised groups.
 You will also explicitly look at the use of data in public policy making.

 Term 3

+This MSc course has a strong focus on ‘tech for good’ and seeks to contribute to UAL’s social purpose mission.
+In this unit, you will develop your skills in entrepreneurship and futures thinking and learn how to embed ethical computing into your own practice.
 You will be introduced to a range of product development case studies, evaluating their social, cultural and ethical impact.
 This contextual knowledge will help you to develop realistic, informed project plans, considering team requirements, investment requirements and market placement.

 Summer period